paranoya/population-synthesis-toolkit/docs/source/get_ssp_data.rst

    See `instructions <https://github.com/paranoya/population-synthesis-toolkit/tree/main/ssp_installation/bc03>`_ for ingesting the models in the PST format.

-Ingesting new SSP models is a straitforward exercise.
+Ingesting new SSP models is a straightforward exercise.
 Users only need to create a new SSP model class by inheriting from the base class :class:`SSPBase`:

 .. code-block:: python